 And that is the real core of this article!

 Here I will be discussing teak oil, what it is, what it is good for, why & how you should use it for protecting your outdoor garden furniture.

 What is Teak Oil?

 Teak oil is a type of wood finish that typically contains a mix of mineral oil, tung oil, and linseed oil.

-Some brands of teak oil may add other ingredients and solvents too, such as petroleum distillate for thinning the paint.
+Some brands of teak oil may add other ingredients and solvents too, such as petroleum distillate that are used for thinning the paint.

 Teak oil can get applied as a finish to the wood surfaces of common outdoor structures, such as patio furniture, garden furniture, decks, and porches.